University of Indianapolis

 Kelli Beheler

-Kelli Beheler enters her first season at the helm of the UIndy women's soccer program in 2023.
+Coach Beheler began her first season as the head coach of the UIndy women's soccer team in 2023.
 Beheler joined the coaching staff prior to the 2022 campaign, assisting head coach Holly Cox with all aspects of the program.
 Beheler previously served as an assistant coach at IUPUI for the past two seasons, and as a graduate assistant at Albany State in 2019.

 Prior to coaching, Beheler was a standout player at Illinois State where she earned All-Missouri Valley Conference First Team honors in 2016 and 2017.
 She was the 2014 MVC Freshman of the Year and also selected to the MVC All-Freshman Team that year.